 In case of special dietary needs, please contact us and we can make arrangements.

-This tour is for adventurers with experience hiking in mountain terrain.
+This Faroe Islands tour is for adventurers with experience hiking in mountain terrain.
 For those people with fear of heights, registration on this adventure is not recommended.
 There are very steep and aerial areas on most of the islands.
 Keep in mind that you will have to hike between five to seven hours and up to 20km per day.
 The volcanic terrain can be challenging and the weather unforgiving.
 Expect steep trails that will test your lungs.
 That said, if you are looking for adventure and up to the task of multiple days of full-day trekking, you’ll be rewarded immensely.

 After booking, your guide will let you know all the necessary equipment to bring.
-Prior to the start of the route, the guide together with each traveler will review the material to ensure that everything necessary is available.
+Prior to the start of the trip, the guide together with each traveler will review the material to ensure that everything necessary is available.
 Here’s a general list of the equipment you need to bring: